-QUT has welcomed its first cohort of Budding Entrepreneurship Scholars – four talented young women who have each secured a $24,000 scholarship to help them through their studies and on their entrepreneurial journey.
+QUT has welcomed its first cohort of Budding Entrepreneur Scholars – four talented young women who have each secured a $24,000 scholarship to help them through their studies and on their entrepreneurial journey.

 The first-year students are fashion designer Elise Berry (Brisbane), robotics workshops company founder Sarah Eisenmenger (Sunshine Coast), motivational author Coby Lee Davis (Sunshine Coast), and dress hire company founder Jessica Carlile (Toowoomba) … all of whom only graduated from Year 12 last year.
 (See below for their stories of what drives their entrepreneurial passion.)

-The new QUT Budding Entrepreneurship Scholarships will provide support and funding over three years for each student and show that university is a great nurturing ground for enterprise.
+The new QUT Budding Entrepreneur Scholarships will provide support and funding over three years for each student and show that university is a great nurturing ground for enterprise.

 “The aim of the program is to continue on the great work that many secondary schools are now doing in entrepreneurship,” said the Executive Director of QUT Entrepreneurship, Professor Rowena Barrett.